 Market Performance Units were granted to certain key associates and are earned based on growth in the value of the Company's common stock, and were dependent on the Company completing an initial public offering of stock during a defined period of time.
 On July 23, 2018, the Company completed its initial public offering and the Market Performance Units performance condition was met.
-Subsequent to the performance condition there is also a market condition as a vesting requirement for the Market Performance Units which affects the determination of the grant date fair value.
-The Company estimated the grant date fair value using various valuation assumptions.
-During years ended December 31, 2021 and 2020, the Company recognized an immaterial amount of compensation expense for the Market Performance Units.
-As of December 31, 2021, there was an immaterial amount of unrecognized compensation expense related to the Market Performance Units which is expected to be recognized over a weighted-average period of less than one year.

-If the Company's common stock is trading at or above certain prices, over a performance period which ended on June 30, 2020, the Market Performance Units would have been determined to be earned and vest following the completion of a subsequent service period ending on June 30, 2022.
-The Company's common stock did not trade at or above the required prices over the performance period and as a result, no Market Performance Units are eligible to be earned.
+Subsequent to the performance condition there was also a market condition as a vesting requirement for the Market Performance Units.
+If the Company's common stock was trading at or above certain prices, over a performance period which ended on June 30, 2020, the Market Performance Units would have been determined to be earned and vest following the completion of a subsequent service period, which ended on June 30, 2022.
+The Company's common stock did not trade at or above the required prices over the performance period and as a result, no Market Performance Units were eligible to be earned.